petmat/less-code-is-more/src/pages/utility-types-part2/index.md

 type T = InstanceType<typeof A> // A
 ```

-But this does not really make sense since the resulting type is just `A` so this could have been much easier expressed with just `type T = A`.
+But this does not make sense since the resulting type is just `A` so this could have been much easier expressed with just `type T = A`.

 But what if we want to declare a generic factory function.
 Like this: